Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-One can generalize the stabilizer formalism to continuous-variable systems characterized by an infinite-dimensional Hilbert space \cite{braunstein:CV, LS:CV} (see also \cite{thesis:harrington}).
+One can generalize the stabilizer formalism to continuous-variable systems characterized by an infinite-dimensional Hilbert space \cite{braunstein:CV, LS:CV}.
 Of particular interest are codes which encode a discrete amount of information, a qubit say, in a harmonic oscillator \cite{GKP}.
+In \cite{thesis:harrington} more general `symplectic' codes are constructed which encode multiple qubits in multiple oscillators.\\

-Given are two conjugate variables $\hat{p}$ and $\hat{q}$ which represent generalized momentum and position, obeying $[\hat{q},\hat{p}]=i$.
+Given are two conjugate (dimensionless) variables $\hat{p}$ and $\hat{q}$ which represent a generalized momentum and position, obeying $[\hat{q},\hat{p}]=i$.
 The idea is to encode the information such that {\em small} shifts in position or momentum correspond to correctable errors while logical operators are represented as large shifts.
-For a harmonic oscillator space, the Pauli group $P_n$ can be generalized to the Weyl-Heisenberg group generated by the unitary operators $\exp(i t \hat{p})$ and $\exp(i s \hat{q})$ for real $s$ and $t$.
-In order to define a qubit in this infinite-dimensional space we select a set of commuting check generators whose $+1$ eigenvalue space is two-dimensional.
+For a harmonic oscillator space, the Pauli group $P_n$ can be generalized to the Weyl-Heisenberg group generated by the unitary shift operators $\exp(i t \hat{p})$ and $\exp(i s \hat{q})$ for real $s$ and $t$.
+These operators form a basis for the space of operators and thus any error $E$ (any operator) can be written as $E=\int ds \int dt \,c(s,t) e^{i t \hat{p}} e^{i s \hat{q}}$ with complex coefficients $c(s,t)$.
+Small shifts in $p$ and $q$ may not a priori seem like a very natural noise model, but one can show that generic errors of low rate and low-degree in $\hat{p}$ and $\hat{q}$ can be expanded into linear combinations of products of these shifts.
+One should compare this to the similar expansion of any low-weight error in terms of low-weight Pauli errors.\\